DigitalMindCH/docster-jekyll-theme/_entries/set-up.md

 title: Set Up
 number: 2000
 ---
 Setting Docster up is super simple.
 Just like with all jekyll-sites you just need a GitHub account to host it.
-Docster is independant of any plugins so the only requirement is jekyll to have a look at it.
+Docster is independent of any plugins so the only requirement is a jekyll installation to check the result before pushing.

 So download this theme, navigate into the folder, open a terminal and type